bilalmkhan/bilalmkhan.github.io/about-me.md

 ## Projects

 #### [Using Dataflow to Extract, Transform, and Load Bike Share Toronto Ridership Data into BigQuery and Visualizaing with Data Studio](https://bilalmkhan.github.io/dataflow-etl-toronto-bike-share/)
-I built an Apache Beam Pipeline to extract, transform, and load Bike Share Toronto ridership data into BigQuery, and used Google Data Studio with BigQuery as data source to visualize data showing how the pandemic has affected bikeshare usage in Toronto.
-[[Github Code]](https://github.com/bilalmkhan/etl-pipeline-beam)[[Blog Post Part 2]](https://bilalmkhan.github.io/dataflow-etl-toronto-bike-share/)[[Blog Post Part 1]](https://bilalmkhan.github.io/toronto-bike-share-covid-bigquery-datastudio/)
+I built an Apache Beam Pipeline to extract, transform, and load Bike Share Toronto ridership data into BigQuery, and used Google Data Studio with BigQuery as data source to visualize data showing how the pandemic has affected bikeshare usage in Toronto.<br/>[[Github Code]](https://github.com/bilalmkhan/etl-pipeline-beam)[[Blog Post Part 2]](https://bilalmkhan.github.io/dataflow-etl-toronto-bike-share/)[[Blog Post Part 1]](https://bilalmkhan.github.io/toronto-bike-share-covid-bigquery-datastudio/)

 #### [Analyzing Bike Share Toronto Ridership Data with Tableau](https://bilalmkhan.github.io/analyzing-toronto-bike-share-data-with-tableau/)
 I analyzed the 2018 Bike Share Toronto ridership data using Tableau to explore whether Toronto should increase the 30-minute time limit on bikeshare rides.<br/>